 Transfers and exchanges

-• If you are a housing association tenant, please contact your housing association to discuss the transfer process.
+If you are a housing association tenant, please contact your housing association to discuss the transfer process.

 • tel: 03448 920 900 during office hours or

-• tel: 03448 920 908 for our out of hours service (Monday-Friday after 5pm and weekends).
+• tel: 03448 920 908 for our out of hours service (Monday-Friday after 5pm and weekends)

-We will then assess your housing needs and place you on the social housing waiting list for a housing transfer.
-Social landlords within your area of choice will then consider you for suitable available properties.
+Your landlord will then assess your housing needs and place you on the social housing waiting list for a housing transfer.

 • you have been living in your home for less than two years